cwi-swat/lwb25-ql-rascal/README.md

 - Add the folder `lwb25-ql-rascal` to your VS Code workspace (don't rename the folder).
 - Open `src/IDE.rsc` and click on the link above the `main` function.

-Now the IDE for QL is enabled, and you can open the example questionnaires in `examples`.
+Now, the IDE for QL is enabled, and you can open the example questionnaires in `examples`.

+Code overview:
+- `Syntax.rsc`: grammar for QL
+- `Resolve.rsc`: name resolution
+- `Check.rsc`: type checking and cyclic dependency checking
+- `Compile.rsc`: compilation to HTML and Javascript
+- `IDE.rsc`: IDE boilerplate

-Features:
+IDE Features:
 - Syntax highlighting
 - Hover jump-to-definition
-- Type checker with marking of errors and warnings
+- Error marking
-- Compilation to HTML and JS
+- Compile button

 ## QL: a DSL for Questionnaires